‘Tis the season for agencies to deck the halls of their schools, libraries, and municipal buildings.

 This can only mean one thing: we’re spending more and more on holiday decorations each year.

 Why is that?
 It that because we aren’t reusing the decorations that we used the previous year, or are our decorations expiring and becoming unusable?

-Maybe the agencies are trapped in a cycle of throwing away the decorations that are 20 years old and so every year a different thing turns 20 and is ready to be thrown away.
-Maybe our holiday joy is driving us to be more festive each year thus requiring more decorations to express this festivity.
-Plus all the new-fangled technology and flashier decorations coming out, the cost may be going up.
+Maybe agencies are trapped in a cycle of throwing away the older decorations—each year, another thing turns 20-years-old, it breaks, gets thrown away, and needs to be replaced.
+Maybe our holiday joy is driving us to be more festive each year, thus requiring more decorations to express this festivity.
+Or, with all the new-fangled technology and flashier decorations coming out, maybe the cost is just going up.

-Do you know why we spend more money on decorations?
-If you sell them, get ready to make a killing next year.
+Whatever the reason, if you sell holiday decor, get ready to make a killing next year.